crond-jaist/cylms/README.md

 ## Program overview

-Below we provide a brief overview of the main CyLMS components:
+Below we provide a brief overview of the main CyLMS components included with the source code:

 * `cylms.py`: Main program used to access all the functionality provided by CyLMS

-* `cnt2lms.py`: Core module that converts a given training content description file to an equivalent SCORM package

-* `lms_mgmt.py`: Module that contains integration support with the Moodle LMS, such as adding and removing activities, etc.

-* `cfg_mgmt.py`: Module used for managing the configuration file

-For your convenience we also provide some sample files:

 * `demo quiz.yml` and `training_example.yml`: Example training content
   files; for details about the training content representation used in CyLMS see the User Guide
 * `config_example`: Example configuration file with settings regarding the Moodle LMS that is to be managed via CyLMS, such as host name, repository directory, course name, etc. This file needs to be